-If you are a student who has been accused of misconduct and face suspension or dismissal you may contact the Student Affairs Case Management Office for respondent services assistance.
+If you are a student who has been accused of misconduct and face suspension or dismissal you may contact the Office of Student Affairs Case Management for respondent services assistance.

 Services provided by the Student Affairs Case Managers include: